DevOps business value and advantages

 Financial institutions and banks have always been among the most vigorous technology consumers.
 While banks are considered conservative, they have to offer their customers the products that cater to their needs, and these need to be based on the latest technology nowadays in order to be competitive.
 In addition, banks and financial companies have invested heavily in their IT infrastructures, but they have a hard time keeping it up with nimble startups, who provide cloud-native services from the start.

 This is why many financial companies and banks try to implement DevOps approaches to software development and infrastructure operations, usually as a part of great transition from legacy systems to the private cloud clusters.
-As we have explained in the article on Myths, Benefits and Case Studies on DevOps adoption in Finances, the advantages of such a transformation include:
+As we have explained in the article on, the advantages of such a transformation include:

 - Security and compliance due to the ability to weave regulatory requirements into Infrastructure as Code and keep them valid through the use of CI/CD pipelines